top of page

 Instead of billing for each completed phase of the project, the company decides to invoice the client only at the end of the project for the total cost.
 As the months progress, the company incurs substantial expenses for materials, labor, equipment rentals, and subcontractor services.
 However, without progressive invoicing, no substantial income is received to cover these ongoing costs.

-How to Fix these Mistakes in Construction Projects
+How to Fix these Construction Accounting Mistakes

 1. Mastering Budget Control